 - Phone.
 You can make a FedLoan payment over the phone 24/7 using the FedLoan automated phone system.
 Call 1-800-699-2908 and provide your 10-digit account number and date of birth.

 - Mail.
 You can send a check or money order to: Department of Education, FedLoan Servicing, P.O.
 Box 790234, St. Louis, MO 63179-0234.
 FedLoan recommends mailing your payment at least five to seven business days before your due date to account for transit time.

 The FedLoan portal and app are your best options for making FedLoan payments and tracking your loan progress.

 You’ll need to create an account by visiting the MyFedLoan website and clicking on “Create an Account” in the area marked “Account Access.”
 You can also click on the “Sign In” icon located in the top right-hand corner.
 Then choose “Create One Now.”

-You’ll then be prompted to enter your name, email, date of birth, and either your account number or Social Security number.
+Enter your name, email, date of birth, and either your account number or Social Security number.
 You’ll complete the process by creating a username, password and security questions.

 Once your account is set up, you can use the MyFedLoan portal to access your loan details and explore other tools related to repayment options and loan forgiveness programs.

 Unfortunately, the federal government gave FedLoan Servicing a monopoly for managing student loan borrowers who are working toward PSLF.
 Even if you have a different servicer, your loans will be transferred to FedLoan as soon as you send in your employment certification form for PSLF purposes.